flipperdevices/flipperzero-firmware/README.md

 If selected brick can be moved **only in one direction** you can move it imediately when it is selected, clicking &#9673; Center button.

-While selected such block will be bordered by pulsating rectangle with &#x2190; arrow &#x2192; showing possible movement direction:
+While selected such block will be bordered by pulsating &#9633; square frame with &#x2190; arrow &#x2192; showing possible movement direction:

 ![One way selection](docs/img/selection.gif)